merge/skulls/x230/README.md

 * "Progressive" turned off, and
 * "4:2:0 (chroma quartered)" Subsampling

-You can also use `imagemagick` to prepare a JPG/.jpg file using:
+You can use `imagemagick` to prepare the .jpg file using:
 * `mogrify logo.jpg -interlace none <splashscreen>`
 * `mogrify logo.jpg -sampling-factor 4:2:0 <splashscreen>`